As a real estate agent, getting through to a FSBO is one of the toughest conversations to have until you really understand their mindset.

-FSBO’s are method actors.
+FSBO’s are like method actors.
 The moment they hear you are a real estate agent, they put on their “Character”.
 This character can be a jerk, or at least well into passive-aggressive, but the interesting thing is that this character only lasts for 60 seconds.
 The reason this only lasts 60 seconds is that they have had tons of practice with other agents that have called before you and have gotten really good at driving agents off with this “Jerk” character.

-But, once that 60 seconds is up and the script vanishes but you haven’t hung up yet, the real homeowner shows up.
-They tell you that they don’t need an agent because they’ve sold things in the past, but when you hang in there and their dialogue ends, they have to try and keep hiding behind that dialogue and not give you the appointment.
-Your job becomes easy then, you just have to let them get all of that dialogue out.
+But, once that 60 seconds is up and the script vanishes, but you haven’t hung up yet, the real homeowner shows up.
+They tell you that they don’t need an agent because they’ve sold things in the past, but when you hang in there, and their dialogue ends, they have to try and keep hiding behind that dialogue and not give you the appointment.
+Your job becomes easy then; you just have to let them get all of that dialogue out.
 Once they run out of dialogue, they are probably pretty nice people.

 Acknowledging Their Objection

-You might say something to acknowledge very briefly that they know someone (though we know they probably don’t), but then keep asking friendly questions about the house based on the ad they posted, and about what they are committed to.
-Most of what they will tell you in the beginning of your agent-client relationship isn’t always very accurate, especially when it comes to FSBO’s who are already so resistant to working with an agent.
+You might say something to acknowledge very briefly that they know someone (though we know they probably don’t), but then keep asking friendly questions about the house based on the ad they posted and about what they are committed to.
+Most of what they will tell you at the beginning of your agent-client relationship isn’t always very accurate, especially when it comes to FSBO’s who are already so resistant to working with an agent.

 TIP: Read this related article on how to “Get In The Door”